 3. Panel Labels and Identifying the Correct Hardware

-When panel labels are intact and list the required mounting hardware, contractors can easily find the correct kit.
+If the panel label is intact and lists the hardware, contractors can quickly find the correct kit..
 However, if the label is missing or outdated, identifying the right hardware becomes more complex.

 In these cases, we may need to examine the existing bus bars and mounting hardware, which often requires removing filler plates—a task that should only be performed when the panel is de-energized for safety.